hamdiz0/first-repo/README.md

 #its better to work in feature branches than merge changes into the main branchs

 # `create and switch between branches` :
+	* it's better to pull from main (remote) before creating a branch
         - git branch "branch" (create a new branch)
         - git branch -a (list all branchs)
         - git branch -d "branch" (delete a branch "-D :force delete")